Sheila Legge: Surrealism

 In 1935, Legge wrote to David Gascoyne expressing her fondness for his book A Short Survey of Surrealism and offering to help organise a Surrealist group in England.
 At the time Legge was living in a bedsit in Earl's Court in central London.
 Gascoyne made arrangements to meet Legge, and later described her as "a warm, good-natured, intelligent, frustrated young woman" with an "eagerness for experience" and "a genuinely keen curiosity" about contemporary culture", "especially surrealism."
 Gascoyne also noted that she was fluent in French, "able to read Raymond Roussel in the original."

 Art historians differ in their opinions as to when Gascoyne and Legge met.
 Some believe Gascoyne recruited Legge for his "Surrealist Phantom" exhibit for the 1936 London International Surrealist Exhibition only a few days before the exhibit was to open.
 While others believe Legge participated in the planning of the exhibit.
 The latter scenario is more likely, as Legge was already moving in Surrealist circles, having her portrait sketched by Man Ray in March 1936. and Legge is seated in the front row of the group photo of the organisers of the London exhibition.

-Gascoyne, whatever the level of collaboration with Legge, was instrumental in transforming her into a walking "Surrealist Phantom", the living embodiment of a Salvador Dalí painting, that the Surrealist group would use to draw attention to the opening of the exhibit.
+Gascoyne, whatever the level of collaboration with Legge, was instrumental in transforming her into a walking "Surrealist Phantom", the living embodiment of a Salvador Dalí painting, that the Surrealist group used to draw attention to the opening of the exhibit.
 The ensemble chosen for the exhibition was a white, drop tail hemmed wedding dress designed by the Motley Theatre Design Group and accessorised with sheer black evening gloves, coral-coloured shoes and a belt.
 Obscuring Legge's entire head was a mask of roses from a Mayfair florist.